 David was a published undergraduate researcher under world-renowned climate change expert, Dr. Brian Soden, studying the relationship between water vapor in the high levels of the atmosphere and global warming.

 He returned to the University of Miami for graduate studies in meteorology in 2010.
 During his time in graduate school, he was involved in campus broadcasting programs giving a daily weather forecast on WVUM radio, ranked as the No. 1 college radio station by the MTV-U Woodie Awards.

 He also served as the lead weather anchor for the campus TV station’s award-winning half-hour news show, Newsvision.
 During his time on Newsvision, he was grateful to be chosen as the narrator for a 30-minute student-produced documentary on the Miami Ronald McDonald House Charity.
 The piece received an honorable mention at the 49th Annual Student Electronic Media Awards.

 David researched hurricane formation for his Masters thesis and was a guest scientist aboard an NOAA Hurricane Hunter flight.
 He was invited to present his research at the American Meteorological Society’s annual tropical convention in April 2012, then again at the general AMS meeting in January 2013.

 David holds the Certified Broadcast Meteorologist seal from the American Meteorological Society.
-He can be seen as the Weekend Morning Meteorologist on Saturday and Sunday mornings from 7-9am, and also on KXAN News at Noon Mondays through Wednesdays.
 In addition to his duties as meteorologist, David can also be seen on the evening news doing environmental reporting.

 During his down time, he enjoys wake surfing on Lake Austin and mountain biking in the greenbelt.
 David and his family also volunteer with Meals on Wheels in Austin.